LEAVING A STATE AGENCY?

 Applicable to Former Board Members and Executive Directors

-The restriction applies even if a former board member or executive head is communicating on his or her own behalf with the intent to influence agency action, subject to any constitutional due process right to be heard by the agency.
+The restriction applies regardless of who initiated the contact and even if a former board member or executive head is communicating on their own behalf with the intent to influence agency action, subject to any constitutional due process right to be heard by the agency.

 Applicable to Former Board Members and Upper-level Employees

-The second revolving door rule deals with work on specific "matters," and it applies to all former officers and certain former employees of regulatory agencies.
+The third revolving door rule deals with work on specific "matters" and applies to all former officers and certain former employees of regulatory agencies.

 Former Employees Paid At or Above Certain Level.
 The provision applies to a former employee of a regulatory agency whose ending pay was at or above the amount prescribed for step 1, salary group A17, of the state position classification salary schedule.
-(The 2007 General Appropriations Act prescribed the minimum annual salary for salary group A17 to be $36,043 for fiscal year 2008 and $36,764 for fiscal year 2009.)
-A former employee who received that amount or more at the time of leaving state employment is subject to the second revolving door rule, regardless of whether the former employee held a classified position or a position exempt from the classification schedule.
+(The 2015 General Appropriations Act prescribed the minimum annual salary for salary group A17 $36,976 for fiscal years 2016 and 2017.)
+A former employee who received that amount or more at the time of leaving state employment is subject to the third revolving door rule, regardless of whether the former employee held a classified position or a position exempt from the classification schedule.

 A “particular matter” is defined narrowly to mean something quite specific, such as an investigation, application, contract, rulemaking or other administrative proceeding.